South Korea dumps Boeing fighter jet tender, Lockheed soars back

 A third bid by the Eurofighter consortium's Typhoon was also ruled out for going over the finance ministry's budget.
 Under South Korean law, only bids under budget are eligible to win defence contracts.

-Experts said a deal with Boeing or Lockheed Martin was most likely because of South Korea's close military alliance with the United States against the belligerent North.
+A deal with Boeing or Lockheed Martin was seen as the most likely by experts because of South Korea's close military alliance with the United States against the belligerent North.

-The South Korean government and air force will map out a fresh tender process and consider a new budget, possibly reducing the number of planes sought to 40 or 50.

 "DAPA...will swiftly pursue the programme again in order to minimise the vacuum in combat capabilities," South Korea's Defence Acquisition Program Administration (DAPA), which led the assessment of the fighters, said in a statement.